frederikelling/Frederik144/README.md

 - 👋 Hi, I’m @Frederik144
-- 👀 I’m interested in general software development.
+- 👀 I’m interested in AI development.
-- 🌱 I’m currently learning C and other languages through taking Harvard CS50.
-- 💞️ I’m looking to collaborate on - at this point not that much, when getting closer to fininshing CS50 i might be open to collaborate on the final project.
 - 📫 How to reach me - You can reach me at my email frederik@elling.email

 <!---